University of Oxford receives £1.2m for AI and legal services project | University of Oxford

 The stakes for AI's implementation in UK legal services are high.
 If executed effectively, it is an opportunity to improve legal services not only for export but also for domestic business and individuals.
 This research seeks to identify how constraints on the implementation of AI in legal services can be relaxed to unlock its potential for good.

-The research team will work with private-sector partners representing a range of different positions in the legal services sector, including international law firms Slaughter and May and Allen & Overy; barristers Robin Dicker QC and Ryan Perkins of South Square Chambers; solicitors’ professional body the Law Society; legal technology leader Thomson Reuters; lawtech start-up LexSnap and legal education charity the Legal Education Foundation.
+The research team will work with private-sector partners representing a range of different positions in the legal services sector, including international law firms Slaughter and May and Allen & Overy; barristers Robin Dicker QC and Ryan Perkins of South Square Chambers; solicitors’ professional body the Law Society; legal technology leader Thomson Reuters; lawtech start-up LexSnap.
 These collaborations will ensure that the research benefits from insights into, and testing against, real requirements.

 Members of the team will investigate a range of complementary research questions.
 These will include: investigating emerging business models deploying AI in law to help identify best practice in governance and strategy; understanding the potential for application of AI in dispute resolution; exploring the application of new AI methods to legal reasoning; and comparing skills training and technology transfer in the UK with competitor countries such as the US, Hong Kong and Singapore to draw policy implications.
 The fulcrum of the programme will be research into training and educational needs for lawyers' engagement with technology and programmers' engagement with law.
 The team will develop education and training packages will be developed that respond to these needs for delivery by both universities and private-sector firms.